javigs82/ansible-role-clickhouse/README.md

 # Clickhouse Cluster

-This role install and configure clickhouse cluster for N shard and M replicas.
+This role install and configure clickhouse cluster for N shard and M replicas in `centos7`.

 ## Requirements